House of Springorum

 How a Simple Question Led Me Into Genealogical Research

-I found no hard evidence that the Amsterdam Springorums were connected to the descendants of Reinhard Springorum from Dortmund.
-So I eventually took a DNA test.
-The result — a match with a German descendant of Reinhard, seven or eight generations back — was no real surprise anymore, but it was a relief.
-It confirmed what I had suspected.
+I never found concrete proof linking the Amsterdam Springorums to Reinhard Springorum’s descendants in Dortmund.
+So, I decided to take a DNA test.
+When the results came back—a match with a German descendant of Reinhard, seven or eight generations back—it wasn’t exactly shocking, but it was a huge relief.
+It confirmed what I’d always suspected.

-If you’d like to explore even more Springorums than I’ve included here, take a look at my Geneanet site—it holds a pretty complete family tree.
+For those interested in exploring even more Springorums than I’ve included here, my Geneanet site holds a more complete family tree.
+There’s always more to uncover.

 Why This Research Is Ongoing and Incomplete

-But the research doesn’t only happen behind a screen.
-I also plan visits to archives, preparing requests, scheduling time in reading rooms, and identifying which original documents might hold the next missing piece of evidence.
-The anticipation of those archive days — knowing that something new might surface in an old register or fragile file — has become part of the process itself.
+But this isn’t just about sitting in front of a screen.
+It’s also about planning trips to archives, preparing requests, booking time in reading rooms, and figuring out which original documents might hold the next clue.
+There’s something exciting about those archive visits—the possibility that a single page in an old register or a fragile file could reveal something new.
+That anticipation has become a part of the journey.

 Corrections, Additions, and New Information Are Welcome

-And if you’re a descendant of one of the Springorums whose branch isn’t yet represented here, please know that this story isn’t finished without you.
-I’d love to learn more and see how your piece fits into the larger picture.
-You’re very welcome to reach out via the contact page; I read every message with care, and I’ll make it a priority to follow up.
+And if you’re descended from a Springorum whose branch isn’t yet included here, your story matters.
+This project isn’t complete without your piece of the puzzle.
+Feel free to reach out via the contact page.
+I read every message carefully and will always follow up.

 Rudolf Springorum